-Reciprocal side letters with Australia, Brunei Darussalam, Malaysia, Peru and Viet Nam mean that compulsory ISDS will not apply between New Zealand and these economies.
+Reciprocal side letters with Australia, Brunei Darussalam, Chile, Malaysia, Peru, the United Kingdom and Viet Nam mean that compulsory ISDS will not apply between New Zealand and these economies.

 This means that over 80% of foreign direct investment into NZ from CPTPP parties by value will not be subject to ISDS – in other words, investors that provide over 80% of investment from the CPTPP region into New Zealand will not be able to use the CPTPP ISDS mechanism to sue the New Zealand Government.